festline/festline.github.io/_pages/roadmap.md

    - 4-10 place – 40 credits
    - top 10% - 30 credits
    - top 20% - 15 credits

-## Other bonuses in the Dota 2 competition
- - 5 most upvoted [Kernels](https://www.kaggle.com/c/mlcourse-dota2-win-prediction/kernels) will be awarded from 10 to 20 credits
- - 5 most active [Discussions](https://www.kaggle.com/c/mlcourse-dota2-win-prediction/discussion) participants will be awarded from 5 to 15 credits, yes, it will be totally subjective

-# Tutorials

-We propose to write and publish a tutorial on any ML/DS-related topic which is not fully covered in our course.
-Some exemplar topics are given in a [template](https://github.com/Yorko/mlcourse.ai/blob/master/jupyter_english/tutorials/tutorial_template.ipynb), but you can choose any new one.

-## Rules:
-- Tutorials must be written in English.
-As for programming language, only Python is allowed
-- It must be a tutorial (reproducible Jupyter notebook, actually, a Kaggle Kernel, see "how to publish" below), i.e you shall teach some skills, do not just express your ideas on some theoretical concept
-- It is not just a translation of somebody else's material.
-You can borrow some stuff, but with fair links/citations
-- The prerequisite for reading your tutorial should be basic ML as taught in [mlcourse.ai](https://mlcourse.ai).
-Do not write in-depth articles about neural nets, probabilistic programming, Bayesian approach, reinforcement learning etc. - topics like these need a thorough approach.
-That is, sure, you can write articles like that, but not in the format of [mlcourse.ai](https://mlcourse.ai) tutorials.
-On the other hand, it's hardly worth making a tutorial too simple (e.g., to pick some library and demonstrate only a couple of methods from it)
-- A typical tutorial shall be 30-60 minutes to read and digest (however, here exceptions are possible)
-- Check out these lists of published tutorials from previous runs of this course: [English](tutorials), [Russian](https://github.com/Yorko/mlcourse.ai/wiki/Individual-projects-and-tutorials-(in-Russian)) .
-Yes, the second list is in Russian but still Google Translate can kind of give you an insight into the topics that are already covered.
-For those who already passed the course: definitely, translating somebody else's (or your own) tutorial into English is not going to work
-- Tutorial submission is due on 2019 April 24

-## How to publish a tutorial

-1. First of all, choose a unique topic and registered it in the [Google doc](https://docs.google.com/spreadsheets/d/1oURFd4G--FyCP-mj8Dc5y0jAo_uJ3d3f5ljjcQDLZsc/edit?usp=sharing)
-2. Create a Kaggle Kernel with your tutorial [here](https://inclass.kaggle.com/kashnitsky/mlcourse/kernels) (and of course do upvote all kernels that you find useful)
-3. Make sure your Kernel runs normally and produces no errors
-4. Then share the link to your Kernel in the #mlcourse_ai Slack channel with a short description of the tutorial.
-You also need to add the *#tutorial* tag, It's obligatory, otherwise, the tutorial will be ignored.

 For discussions, please stick to [ODS Slack](https://opendatascience.slack.com), channel #mlcourse_ai, pinned thread **#tutorial.**